 Among other measures aimed at credit enhancement is the Group's requirement to insure the subject of collateral.
-Property is insured by insurance companies that have accreditation and a cooperation agreement with the Bank.
+Property is insured by insurance companies that have accreditation with the Bank.

 The Group monitors the condition and reviews the structure of the collateral.
 The primary purpose of the review of the structure of collateral as well as monitoring of the collateral rights by the Group includes: